cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 The possibility to focus the issue is indicated by changing the coursor.

-_@ML: I was wondering if we should include Accessibility Checker pane unfolded on other issue nearby.
+_@ML: I was wondering if we should include Accessibility Checker panel unfolded on other issue nearby.
 But at the end i find it not necessary._

 ![Navigation using mouse](assets/guide/navigationmouse.png)